ATFinke-Productions/Steppy-2/README.md

 An open-source remake of my step tracking app, Steppy.
 Now written entirely in Swift and integrated with the Health app in iOS 8.

+## Compatibility

+Built with Xcode 6.
+Requires iOS 8.0 + for HealthKit.

 ## Class Overview

 ### General